Tailwind CSS Box Decoration Break

 Breakpoint Modifiers

 Tailwind CSS provides breakpoint modifiers to conditionally apply the box decoration break only when the screen hits the defined breakpoint.
 This is especially helpful for applying effects only on specific screens.
-Use Tailwind's breakpoint modifiers like- sm
+Use Tailwind's breakpoint modifiers like- sm, md, etc., to apply the utility only on these breakpoints and above.

 Real World Examples